Statute of Limitations for Car Accidents

 While many expenses are fixed, there is one major expense that is variable: payments on policies.
 Because this is a variable expense, it has a significant effect on the net profits of the insurance company.
 Unsurprisingly, the insurance company does everything possible to minimize this expense.

-This is the reason that an insurance company might refuse to sell an insurance policy to a customer it deems risky.
+This is why an insurance company might refuse to sell an insurance policy to a customer it deems risky.
 But even though insurance companies are particular when choosing customers, accidents still happen, and policyholders eventually make claims.

 When a customer makes a claim, the insurance company can still save money if it either denies that claim or pays less than it should.
 To this end, the company will often look for any reason to underpay a claim.
 While the law does allow a claim to be denied for specific reasons, insurance companies don’t always follow the law.